AU-Avengers/docs.toum.gg/docs/install/mac/Steam.md

 > Program Files ( x86 ) > Steam > steamapps > common > Among Us
 > ```
 >
-> **6.** Copy the contents of the extracted Mira folder and paste them into the Among Us directory.
-It should look like the example below.
+> **6.** Extract the contents of the .zip folder you downloaded and open it.
+Copy all the contents and paste them into the main Among Us game folder.
+It should look like the image below.
 >
 > <img src={useBaseUrl('/img/Install/macfolder.png')} />
 >